wesley974/openbsd-rofs/README.md

 - RAM 1GB minimum
 - Install OpenBSD on a 3GB partition / without swap, at install, please remove -x* -g* -c* sets

-How to install :
+How to install ?<br>
 Just import the install.site script in a set called siteXX.tgz.
 For more information, look at <a href="https://www.openbsd.org/faq/faq4.html#site">OpenBSD FAQ : Customizing the install process</a>

 Enjoy!